-Special Window Physical Share Transfer SEBI
+Special Window for Old Physical Share Transfer by SEBI

-Special Window for Physical Transfer by SEBI (Jul 7, 2025-Jan 6, 2026)
+(Jul 7, 2025-Jan 6, 2026)

 On July 2, 2025, the SEBI (Securities and Exchange Board of India) issued a circular, thus opening an exclusive six-month window.
 If you are an investor, this special window for physical share transfer by SEBI is your golden opportunity to re-register transfer deeds of physical shares.